Code-Institute-Submissions/milestone1_poolkv99/README.md

 The website is about my pool team where I play semi-professional pool billards in.
 You'll get a short introduction about how our team came together as well as who is in our team and which strengths each member has.

 Separate the team itself will use it to see what our schedule is and when and where we have to play our matches.
 Additionally there is a league table to see how our team is doing this season.
+<br/><br/>

 ## DESIGN

-#### FRAMEWORK
+### FRAMEWORK
-We worked with Bootstrap in the training modules, so I just this for the fixtures and league tables to implement.
+We worked with Bootstrap in the training modules, so used this for the fixtures and league tables to implement and the collapsible menu.
 For the rest I used CSS and HTML without custom components.

-#### COLOR SCHEME
+###  COLOR SCHEME
 The color scheme is chose is a grey palette.

 - `#777777` (light grey)